infinum/rails-handbook/Workflows/Rails upgrades.md

   - do we have established deployment slots (e.g. scheduled, manually approved)

 ### Determining upgrade steps
-You should **always** update one minor version of Rails at a time.
+You should **always** update one minor version of Rails or Ruby at a time.
 Each new minor version increment can introduce **important deprecation warnings** to warn you of changes in the next minor/major release.
 Skipping minor versions can lead to unexpected, hard to diagnose errors.
 It may seem like you're going slower one minor version at a time, but you'll be faster (and safer) in the long run.
 Minimizing the complexity and risk of code changes is always the better option.

 Our goal is to follow the [Ruby](https://www.ruby-lang.org/en/downloads/releases/) and [Rails](https://rubyonrails.org/category/releases) release cycles closely and be as aligned with new releases as we can be.